 Step 1: Set Your Savings Rate Target

-This is a good way to guard against lifestyle creep.
 If your income goes up and your goal is to save a percentage of what you earn, then your total dollar amounts saved go up automatically, too.

 Step 2: Design Your Savings System

+Even with automated contributions, you need to keep an eye on your bank account balances and ensure excess cash isn’t building up when it could be saved instead.
 “Extra” cash is anything over and beyond what you need for emergency savings, monthly expenses, and short-term goals.

-Appropriate vehicles might include retirement accounts (through work and things you can open on your own like IRAs or HSAs) and brokerage accounts.
+Other steps to your savings system include knowing precisely what savings vehicles you need to use.
+Again, appropriate vehicles might include retirement accounts (through work and things you can open on your own like IRAs or HSAs) and brokerage accounts.

 Step 3: Focus on What You Can Control with Your Cash Flow